fib-app

 http://localhost/1.0/person/57fbbdb0a2400000

-JSON returned object will contain updatedAt
+The returned JSON object will contain updatedAt

 and id